-- principles and concepts of land-use planning for incorporating biodiversity and climate change into spatial development plans;
+- Principles and concepts of land-use planning for incorporating biodiversity and climate change into spatial developments plans

 Module 2: “Inter-sectoral and inter-institutional collaboration” covering:

-- laws and policies concerning integrated land use planning across sectors
+- Cross-sector approach to laws and policies concerning integrated land use planning

-- relevant stakeholders in integrated land use planning
+- Identification of all relevant stakeholders in integrated land use planning

 Module 3: “Public participation in decision-making” covering:

-- the positioning in the planning and decision making process, distinguish the different types of participants
+- Positioning stakeholders in the planning and decision making process

-- how stakeholders can engage in planning and decision-making process.
+- Stakeholder engagement in the planning and decision-making process

 Module 4: “Regional planning for harmonization and connectivity”

-This self-paced course promotes an interactive approach through lessons and multimedia material, stimulating critical thinking.
+This self-paced course promotes a dynamic approach through lessons and multi media materials, stimulating critical thinking.
 It provides flexibility, since you will be able to complete the course at your own pace and time.
 Contents and activities are practice-oriented and under a self-learning approach.
-Participants will also learn through practical example, assignments, and scenarios.
+You will also learn through practical example, scenarios and knowledge assessments.

 Government officials, representatives of international organizations and NGO, protected areas staff, academics and private sector professionals with an interest in development, climate change, and nature conservation.

-Participants who successfully meet the minimum passing requirements will receive a Certificate of Completion jointly delivered by UNITAR and IUCN.
+Once you meet the passing criteria for the course you will receive a Certificate of Completion jointly delivered by UNITAR and IUCN.